 The preschool develops prewriting and prereading skills, but at an enjoyable pace to protect their desire to learn (Refer to the Benchmark section for comparisons to public schools).
 When six-year-olds enter first grade, they are still preoperational thinkers, yet they are shifting towards the “concrete” stage.
 CBA strives to both maximize the final stage of language acquisition capacity while also increasing literacy instruction.
 CBA’s Spanish program (70% of the day) focuses on literacy and mathematics but at a slightly slower pace, as students continue to develop their oral fluency in the target language.
 The English program (30%) employs normal-paced focus on literacy (reading, writing, listening and speaking).
 As a student becomes proficient in one language, the ability to decode transfers to a large degree into the other language.

 CBA increases literacy aligned with brain development.
 As we partner with parents in teaching literacy, we build the students’ desire to read through piquing their curiosity, enjoying the content and celebrating success, which naturally increases stamina.
-By the second half of elementary school (3rd-5th grades), CBA students will be on par, if not ahead, of national norms in reading in English.
-It goes without mentioning, they will also be reading in another language, for which our nation does not have norms.
+By 3rd grade, , CBA students are on par, and often ahead, of national norms in reading in English.
+It goes without mentioning, they are also reading in another language, for which our nation does not have norms.
 Additionally, research shows that bilinguals will be stronger critical thinkers.
 By the time students take the SAT in high school, bilinguals will score higher (research).

-Curriculum: CBA provides a project-based curriculum where students learn mathematics and language arts as they work through science and social studies-based themes.
+Curriculum: CBA provides a project-based curriculum where students learn language arts as they work through science and social studies-based themes.
 Students are encouraged to ask questions and take ownership of their learning.
-For example, when we are studying the farm, we wrap writing, reading, math, biology, geography, economy, art and music into this theme.
+For example, when we are studying the the civil rights movement, we wrap writing, reading, biology, geography, economy, and art into this theme.
 We incorporate Singapore Math and EL Education Curriculum (EL) to help guide the process.
 Both Singapore Math (Eureka workbook) and EL are mapped to Common Core standards.

 Singapore math strategies teaches students to think mathematically instead of just rote memorization.
 Watch this introduction to open your mind to Singapore math (scroll down to the “Introducing number bonds” video.
 You can also read an example here).
-Additionally, CBA is incorporating robotics so children can experience the utility of math and programming with their own hands.
+Additionally, CBA is incorporating applied mathematics through robotics where children can experience the utility of math and programming with their own hands.

-EL is based on teaching reading, writing, listening and speaking through fiction and non fiction text that wraps around science projects.
-This year’s modules are Tools and Work; What is Up in the Sky: A Study of the Sun, Moon, and Stars; Growing as Researchers: Birds’ Amazing Bodies; Caring for Birds.
+EL is based on teaching reading, writing, listening and speaking through fiction and non fiction text that wraps around science and social projects.
+For example, the first grade modules are Tools and Work; What is Up in the Sky: A Study of the Sun, Moon, and Stars; Growing as Researchers: Birds’ Amazing Bodies; Caring for Birds.

 CBA also incorporates art, music, and physical education into the curriculum.
 This engaging curriculum endeavors to grow students desire to learn while leveraging their linguistic strengths.
 CBA’s small classes allow teachers to individualize learning as each child develops at her own pace.
 Foundationally, everything is taught out of a Biblical worldview where God is revealing Himself through Creation.
 Our Bible curriculum (Gospel Project) is a three-year program that takes students through the Bible, showing how everything points to Jesus, who wants us to know Him and have a relationship with Him which will then overflow into our love for others.

 Benchmarks: CBA’s core competencies equip students with 21st-century skills to love God and serve others (refer to page 6).
 The measurable benchmarks below are in the areas of reading and writing, providing a range of growth for children that prioritizes individualization.
-A full list of our benchmarks that are mapped to Common Core standards can be found on our report card (refer to both tabs).
-For the purposes of this document, just PreK-3rd grade are shown to highlight when CBA levels equal a public equivalent, knowing many students will supersede these levels.
+A full list of our benchmarks that are mapped to Common Core standards can be found on our report card (refer to both tabs on this example).
+For the purposes of this document, just PreK-3rd grade are shown to highlight when CBA levels arrive at national norms , knowing many students will supersede these levels.
 In upper elementary, as students have robust vocabularies in both languages, learning opportunities are focused on deeper critical thinking, expression, and application.

 - End of PreKindergarten- identify the alphabet